joel295/A3/Project/Submission/README.md

 ### Group Project - Heart Disease

-This project was designed and built by
+This project was designed and built by:
 - Aiden Meikle - z5229381
 - Joel Lawrence - z3331029
 - Kaylen Payer - z5076219